 Yes.
+On Saturday, Sunday and COTA Day only.
+(We do not have food available during the week.)
 We have a wide variety of food options from fair style foods to farm fresh options.
 (Follow the link to view these.)
 Food items on the menus range from approximately $1.50-8.50.

 We accept cash and most major credit cards.
 Sorry, checks are only accepted for group events, birthday parties and school tours.
 (We have credit card readers at the gift shop, ticket booth and food vendors for your convenience.)